timescale/timescaledb/README.md

 ### Use TimescaleDB-specific functions

 TimescaleDB includes additional functions for time-series analysis that are not present in vanilla PostgreSQL.

-For example, the `time_bucket` function.
+#### Time buckets

 Time buckets enable you to aggregate data in hypertables by time interval and calculate summary values.

 For example, calculate the average daily temperature in a table named `weather_conditions`.
 The table has a `time` and `temperature` columns: